Editor rating:

 Similar shoes to Mizuno Wave Sky 2

-The ASICS Gel Cumulus is a great choice if you are looking for a plush, ...
+The Mizuno Neo Zen was a huge shock for me!
+If you are looking for an elite ...
 (Read expert review)